roryprimrose/Neovolve.Logging.Xunit/README.md

 # Output Formatting

 The default formatting to the xUnit test results may not be what you want.
-You can now define your ```ILogFormatter``` class to control how the output looks.
+You can define your ```ILogFormatter``` class to control how the output looks.

 ```csharp
 public class MyFormatter : ILogFormatter